pedrolamarao/ceylon-samples/ceylon-tui/README.md

 Currently, this component explodes when trying to use `ResourceBundle` for localization.

 Apparently, the build tool fails to include `src/main/resources` inside the module.

+## Test Source Separation

+Currently, we don't know how to separate white-box test sources from the main module.

+We have no criticism towards module boundary separation: "open module" is nonsense.

+However, because test source separation is Good, the build tool should provide for it.